oimoyu/blender_bonex_document/source/rigidbody.rst

 -------------
 In bone pose mode, click the "Start Modify" button to access the Rigid Body modification interface.
 Within this interface, you have press "C" to set selected bones as rigid body bones, which allows them to be driven by physx during animations.
 Additionally, you can view the shape of the rigid body and change the properties of the selected rigid body bone in this mode.

+**note, that when a bone is set as rigid body, this addon will create a empty object at the bone call driver, and this bone will completely track to this driver.
+If you want to move bone manually, you can check the tool panel for more operation.**

 Rigid body properties
 --------------------------